martcl/spond/README.md

 # Spond API documentation

 This is an unofficial Documentation for the Spond API.
-I made this becouse I like Spond and want to use Spond events out side of spond.
+I made this because I like Spond and want to use Spond events out side of spond.

 This codebase is a work in progress and does not reflect the full capabilities of the Spond API.